Mintbase/gitbook-docs/README.md

 ## Let's do this!
 Where do I start?

-1. If you are a [creator](creating/store/) you will find our website interface the most intuitive way to get started.
+### 1. If you are a [creator](creating/store/) then you will find our website interface the most intuitive way to get started.
-2. For [Developers](dev/getting-started.md) ready to build their own Mintbase, the getting started section of our docs is the best place to start.
+### 2. For [developers](dev/getting-started.md) ready to build their own Mintbase the getting started section of our docs is your starting point.

 ## Using Testnet